JehadAbdelBaqi/Web-Application-Project/README.md

 ## Web Application

 This project is a backend and frontend web application.
 The backend is built using Java, SpringBoot, MySQL and Eclipse.
-The frontend was built using HTML, CSS and JavaScript.
+The frontend was built using HTML, CSS and JavaScript and Visual Studio Code.

 ## Application builder